The work we do at the Rainforest Alliance is guided by our core values:

-All stakeholders can comment on the Sustainable Agriculture Network (SAN) standards and criteria for sustainable agriculture at any time, as well as provide feedback on draft versions of updated criteria during public consultation periods.
+All stakeholders can comment on the Rainforest Alliance Standard for sustainable agriculture at any time, as well as provide feedback on draft versions of updated criteria during public consultation periods.
 The public consultation process includes outreach to stakeholders via local workshops or to stakeholders who are contacted directly with a request to provide comments.

 As part of their initial assessments, auditors solicit and collect public feedback on the forests to be audited via mailed questionnaires, individual interviews, and public meetings.
 For information about how to participate in this process, see the list of ongoing assessments, which includes information on how to submit your input.

 Stakeholders may submit appeals or complaints about a Forest Stewardship Council (FSC) / Rainforest Alliance Certified™ operation that they believe may not be in compliance with the FSC; read how this is done.
 To review the process and decisions that led to a specific operation’s certification, see the public summaries of forest management assessments.

 Based on independent assessments and stakeholder feedback, the Rainforest Alliance continuously strengthens how we ensure worker protection.
 Learn more about our strategy.